wommy/resume/README.md

 # resume

-this document is pretty strange

-it has gone thru many different iterations
+my resume has gone thru many different iterations

-but one thing has stayed the same

-it is my resume

-primarily it is a html document

-a template with style and script in the head
+- a html template

-that generate a body

-based on data passed to it
+  - body generated from data
+  - scripts and styles

-it has three sections
+sections

   1 the data

-gets processed by

   2 the scripts

-which render

   3 output